trudi-group/ipfs-metric-exporter/README.md

 The plugin collects metrics about the agent versions of connected peers.
 This value configures a cutoff for how many agent version strings should be reported to prometheus.
 The remainder (everything that doesn't fit within the cutoff) is summed and reported as `others` to prometheus.

+### `EnableBitswapDiscoveryProbe`

+This controls whether active Bitswap discovery probing functionality should be made available.
+The way this works is through maintaining an active Bitswap stream to every connected peer.
+Discovery requests (i.e. `WANT_HAVE` or `WANT_BLOCK`, depending on whether the peer supports it) can then be broadcast to all connected peers.
+This does not use the usual Bitswap discovery code path, which allows us to _only_ search Bitswap, and not the DHT.

+For recent versions of the network and large monitoring nodes, this is too resource-intensive and should probably not be enabled.

 ### `AMQPServerAddress`